Skip to main content

 Create a goal

-To create goals in Bucketeer, begin by accessing the dashboard.
-Once in the dashboard, navigate to the Goals tab, which provides an overview of all existing goals within the current environment.
+To create goals in Bucketeer, navigate to the Goals tab on the dashboard, which provides an overview of all existing goals within the current environment.

 Description